Stochastic Oscillator Trading Analysis & Stochastic Oscillator Signals

 Trend reversal - identified by a classic bullish divergence setup

-- Overbought values greater than 70 level - A sell signal occurs when the oscillator rises above 70% and then falls below this technical level.
+- Over-bought values greater than 70 level - A sell signal occurs when the oscillator rises above 70% & then falls below this technical level.

-Trade Signals are generated when Stochastic Oscillator crosses these technical levels.
-However, overbought/oversold levels are prone to whip-saws especially when market is trending upwards or downwards.
+Signals are generated when Stochastic Oscillator crosses these technical levels.
+However, overbought/oversold levels are prone to whip-saws especially when market is trending upwards or downward.

 Get More Topics & Courses:

-- Forex Leverage & Margin FX Explanation & Examples
+- FX Leverage and Margin FX Explanation and Examples

 - Equity Management Index Trading System

-- How is IBEX35 Stock Index Traded on the MT4 & MetaTrader 5 Platform?
+- How is IBEX35 Stock Index Traded on the MT4 and MetaTrader 5 Platform?

 - What's USDCAD Spreads?